GO Transit rail services: Midtown corridor and Peterborough line

+Cambridge-Guelph rail link

+Proposals from regional councillors have pushed for a rail link between Cambridge and Guelph operated by Metrolinx, with an estimated 14 to 17 minute travel time and frequency of every 30 to 60 minutes.
+The line would be built along a Canadian National spur between the two cities.
+Reports have forecasted a ridership of over 500,000 by 2041, and would cut travel time between Cambridge and Union Station to 87 minutes.

 Operations

 Since the founding of GO Transit in 1967, GO trains have operated in push-pull configuration.
 Each train has a locomotive on the east end and a cab control car on the west end.
 In push configuration, the cab car has a complete set of engineer's controls built into it, allowing the engineer to remotely control the locomotive pushing the whole train from the back of the train.
 This enables trains to travel in either direction without requiring one locomotive on each end.